Davidson, Saskatchewan: Sports and recreation

 Hockey, baseball, fitness, curling, figure skating, dance, gymnastics, and riding are some of the activities offered to members of the community.
-The Davidson Cyclones of the Long Lake Hockey League play at the Davidson AGT Centre.
+The Davidson Cyclones of the Saskatchewan Valley Hockey League play at the Davidson AGT Centre.

 Davidson is home to the 9-hole grass green, Davidson Golf and Country Club.

 The swimming pool beside the local campground offers swimming lessons.